 The Black Gangster Disciples and Black Disciples were almost one in the same back in 1969 until the mid-1970s.
 Larry Hoover and the Supreme Gangsters created the “Gangster” coalition in 1967 to unify all gangs with the same problems with the same gangs.
 David Barksdale and the Devil’s Disciples had a coalition called the “Black Disciples” that unified all gangs in 1966 that had similar problems with the same rivals and the police.
 In 1969, both Black Disciples and Gangsters came together to create a close alliance called the “Black Gangster Disciples” which bounded both coalitions into a unity on the streets while each coalition ruled separate by their own “Kings,” King Larry Hoover of the Gangsters and King David Barksdale of the Black Disciples.
 Basically, this was a coalition on top of two coalitions.
 When David Barksdale died in 1974 there was a group within the Black Disciple coalition that didn’t want to honor the Black Gangster Disciple coalition, they would only honor the Black Disciple coalition, however, most of the Black Disciple coalition wanted to honor the Black Gangster Disciple coalition and this led to a split in the mid-1970s in prison until Dirk Acklin helped stop this rivalry.

 Since the Disciples had previously connected with Ambrose, Simon City Royals and Ashland Vikings in 1973 the connection expanded to those organizations as well.
 After this was established, the alliance could be expanded further to include allies to be part of this allegiance.
 The Black Disciples helped create the Latin Disciples back in 1966 so that roped Maniac Latin Disciples into this and brought their closest allies the Spanish Cobras, Latin Eagles, and Imperial Gangsters into the fold.
 Simon City Royals were able to sponsor the Insane Popes.
 Ambrose had deep family ties with Satan Disciples and Two Six and their wars were simmering back then so they were able to be brought into this.
+These groups started to congregate together and formed an unofficial coalition together in 1978 that had no name or structure yet.
+This is like a group of friends coming together that have no club to call their own.

-In 1981, these teachings of Folk and People were passed down to the streets and all organizations old and young, small or large were invited to be part of these coalitions that did not yet have incarcerated members; however, the newer gangs had to play by certain rules and had to vouched for to join by another gang that had already joined and had clout.
+In 1981, these teachings of Folk and People were passed down to the streets and all organizations old and young, small, or large were invited to be part of these coalitions that did not yet have incarcerated members; however, the newer gangs had to play by certain rules and had to vouched for to join by another gang that had already joined and had clout.
 No gang could just simply declare themselves Folk or People, they needed sponsorship.
 The governance also passed onto these wicked streets of Chicago and effectively stopped or slowed down so many gang wars and saved many lives.
 Yes, there is a dark side that the two coalitions govern the drug trade as well, but they can also help organize these cartels to assure smoother operations that don’t result in as much death and disorder.

 Beginning in 1981, a Folk and People fashion craze hit the streets as literature was passed around and gangs developed ways of wearing their clothing and folding their arms to signify which side, they were on.
 Gangs loved it and turned into artwork as they tagged marvelous six-point stars for Folks and five-point stars for People.
 Six dots and five dots were used as well.
 Most of the Folks tagged a pitchfork to show their unity.
 Fashion statements came out that signified Folk or People.
 Tilted hats, earrings in one ear, one pant leg rolled up, one shoe untied, one glove on one hand, one pocket pulled out with gang colors drawn on it became a fashion statement.
 If this fashion was on the right, it meant Folk if it was on the left it meant People.
 Gang members also folded their arms to clutch the arm of the side they were on, and many posed in photographs with an arm grasped.
 These fashion statements were the dark side of these coalitions because it made it too easy for rivals to spot gang members and shoot them dead but, on the other hand, it caused gang members to not shoot each other if they saw another gang member with this fashion on the same side of the body.